Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 St Louis Blues News

-Hofer will start in Pittsburgh on Monday.
+Hofer will start vs. Buffalo on Monday.

 Joel Hofer

-Hofer will start vs. Utah on Thursday.
+Hofer will start Saturday vs. the Predators.

 Joel Hofer